 The answer to whether energy efficient windows make a difference can be found in the question, itself.
 It is a pretty well-known fact that homes lose most of their energy through their windows and doors.
 Windows that do not have energy efficient treatments on them can waste up to a whopping 50% of a home’s heating and cooling-related energy.
-When it comes to Ann Arbor and the surrounding areas, in particular, this is particularly important.

 As some of us know, glass is not a great insulator.
 As a result, a lot of heat will escape through them in the winter while in the summertime, outside heat will radiate inside.
 But with energy efficient window treatments, this process is greatly reduced, also reducing your overall energy consumption, save you on your utility bills and provide for a more comfortable, indoor atmosphere.

 What to Look for in Energy Efficient Windows?